will-z-yu/Mini-Projects/HTML-CSS-test/README.md

-This is a mini project for applying basic HTML & CSS knowledge to make a simple website as fast as possible and time myself
+### This is a mini project for applying basic HTML & CSS knowledge to make a simple website using a reference as fast as possible and time myself

 Rules: